sgibson91/.github/CONTRIBUTING.md

 This project and everyone participating in it is expected to abide by and uphold the [Code of Conduct](CODE_OF_CONDUCT.md).
 Please report any unacceptable behaviour to [Dr Sarah Gibson](mailto:drsarahlgibson@gmail.com).

-## :question: What should I know before I get started?

-> TBA: This section should be updated with information relevant to the project.

 ## :gift: How can I contribute?